habibulilalbaab/LEB-Monitoring/README.md

 # LEB-Monitoring
- Monitor your External Laptop Battery using this Program, no need to buy a new battery, create your own 3S battery, and connect it to a laptop for a long run time.
+ Monitor your External Laptop Battery via tray icon operating system, or web browser using LEB-Monitoring, not need to buy a new battery, create your own 3S battery, and connect it to a laptop for a long run time as internal or backup battery aka laptop power bank.

 <p align="center">